KB429861/beginners-tutorial/README.md

 If you want get a stronger JavaScript foundation, read the [Eloquent JavaScript](http://eloquentjavascript.net/) book.

+#### Practice

+As a practical task, try to create a pure-javascript calculator.

+Additional functional requirement is to preserve the history of operations and show it to the user.

+Use HTML and CSS to create a user-friendly interface.

 ## AngularJS

 [AngularJS](https://angularjs.org/) is a structural framework for dynamic web apps.